 If the proposed Merger is completed, each outstanding share of Ocugen common stock will be converted into the right to receive a number of shares of our common stock equal to the exchange ratio determined pursuant to the Merger Agreement.
-Immediately following the Merger, the former Ocugen stockholders immediately before the Merger are expected to own approximately 90% of our outstanding capital stock, and our stockholders immediately before the Merger are expected to own approximately 10% of our outstanding capital stock, subject to certain assumptions, including additional potential ownership based on Histogenics' cash at the closing of the Merger (the "Closing") after taking into account, among other things as set forth in the Merger Agreement, any Ocugen convertible notes that are not converted into equity at the Closing and proceeds from any Divestiture Transactions (as defined in the Merger Agreement), and may result in up to an additional 5% of the outstanding capital stock of Histogenics.
-The exchange ratio formula includes Ocugen's outstanding stock options and warrants and Histogenics' outstanding stock options, warrants and Series A Convertible Preferred Stock.
+Immediately following the Merger, and taking into account the Pre-Merger Financing, the former Ocugen securityholders immediately before the Merger are expected to own, or hold rights to acquire, approximately 86.24% of the Fully-Diluted Common Stock of Histogenics, and our stockholders immediately before the Merger are expected to own, or hold rights to acquire, approximately 13.76% of the Fully-Diluted Common Stock of Histogenics.
 Accordingly, the issuance of shares of our common stock to Ocugen stockholders in the Merger will reduce significantly the relative voting power of each share of Histogenics common stock held by our current stockholders.
 Consequently, our stockholders as a group will have significantly less influence over the management and policies of the combined company after the Merger than prior to the Merger.
-These estimates are based on the anticipated exchange ratio and are subject to adjustment as provided in the Merger Agreement.
 See also the risk factor above titled, "The exchange ratio set forth in the Merger Agreement is not adjustable based on the market price of Histogenics common stock, so the merger consideration at the closing may have a greater or lesser value than at the time the Merger Agreement was signed."